How Bank Transaction Processing Works

 Money moves at different speeds.
 Some transactions are instant — your debit card purchase is approved in seconds.
 Others take days — your paycheck deposit might not be available immediately.
 Wire transfers are fast but expensive.
 ACH transfers are cheap but slow.
 Why the variation?
+This overview is informed by Federal Reserve payments research, NACHA operational data, and publicly available documentation from the nation's clearing and settlement networks.

 The answer lies in the infrastructure underlying different payment types.
 Each method involves different networks, different rules, and different risk profiles.
 Understanding these systems explains why your money moves the way it does.
+To put the scale in perspective, the Federal Reserve processed 31.4 billion ACH transactions in 2023 totaling over $80 trillion, and the Fedwire system handles approximately $4 trillion in transfers on a typical business day.

 This article examines how bank transactions actually process — what happens between initiating a payment and money arriving at its destination.